lCarvas/notes/docs/applied-cybersecurity/project-2024-2025/mini-case-2.md

 (Voiceover script)
 In the last episode [Next Slide]:

+Our attackers, enraged by the neighbours' dog, decided to get revenge on them by attacking their minecraft server.
-We saw how our attackers used [click] Social engineering to figure out the internet password, thus were able to sniff packets and found out the neighbors were using a minecraft server, trying to have fun.
-Now the attackers are very familiar with the ins and outs of a minecraft server so they knew the port to aim at.
+They used [click] Social engineering to figure out their neighbours' Wi-Fi password and as they were very familiar with the ins and outs of a minecraft server, they knew which port to aim at.

-[click] With hping3 and LOIC our attackers were able to send [click] a DOS attack, flooding their server with SYN packets which caused immense latency issues and thus disturbed their gaming session.
+[click] Using LOIC (read full word, not letter by letter) our attackers were able to send [click] a DOS attack, flooding their neighbours' server with UDP packets which caused immense latency issues and thus disturbed their gaming session.

-And the defenders,[click] protected themselves by noticing the unexpected flood of requests from an unknown ip, verified by wireshark

-Then, [click] swiftly the defenders activated a script that created a rule in their Firewall defense which filters all requests from a specific ip.
+The defenders, [click] noticed the unexpected flood of requests from an unknown ip, verified by wireshark and [click] switfly activated a script that created a rule in their Firewall defense which filtered all requests from a specific ip.

 Story beats:
-Alex/Miguel are in their living room, writting the plan to attack again Carvas/Eli are online http page, start a session in a site.
+Alex/Miguel are in their living room, writting the plan to attack again Carvas asks Alex for help with defending his PC from attacks, as Carvas is dumb and naive and doesn't suspect that Alex was the one to attack him.
-Miguel/Alex go for the password
+Alex uses the time in front of Carvas' PC to create an ssh-keypair, he then retreives the private key, allowing him to connect to Carvas' PC remotely
+Now at home, Alex connects to Carvas' PC over ssh, and runs dumpcap to capture the packets of his PC Carvas/Eli are online http page, log in
-Carvas/Eli online in https site, start a session Miguel/Alex dont see the password
+Carvas/Eli online in https site, log in
-Using Different passwords for different sites is also good practice
+Miguel/Alex stop the capture and open the file in wireshark to analyse it They see the plain text info in the http case, explain why They don't see the info in the https case, explain why Using Different passwords for different sites is also good practice

 ## References